keep-starknet-strange/mikan/README.md

 ## Usage for Rollups

-Rollups can submit data to DAZK via its API:
+Rollups can submit data to Mikan via its API:

-1. **Submit Data**: Rollup submits transaction data to DAZK nodes
+1. **Submit Data**: Rollup submits transaction data to Mikan nodes
-2. **Receive Commitment**: DAZK returns a cryptographic commitment to the data
+2. **Receive Commitment**: Mikan returns a cryptographic commitment to the data
 3. **Verify Availability**: Anyone can verify data availability by sampling

 The FRI commitment can be included in the rollup's state transition proof, creating